alazraq/AutoML/Report/Report.md

 ### Results

 In this part, the results of all the methods we tried is summarised.
 At the very beginning, we tried the **Linear Regression** as a baseline.
-Our score was almost like the benchmark on the website.
+Our score was similar to the benchmark on the website.
 Afterwards, we started working on **Recurrent Neural Networks**.
-Setting them up was very time consuming as we never had done that before.
+Setting them up was very time consuming as we lacked some experience in the fiesd.
 The results were not really satisfactory as we did not manage to make them perform betten than the Linear Regression.
 Then, we started working on **XGBoost** and **Convolutional Neural Networks** at the same time.
 Both were giving good results but some were performing better on some appliances than others.
-So we tried to **mix them** in order to maximize the accuracy.
+So we tried to **bag** them in order to maximize the accuracy.
 Once we had used the best tool for every appliance, we started **tuning** the models individually, which led to our best model.

 ```python
 import matplotlib.dates as mdates